Approximation of martingale couplings on the line in the weak adapted topology: On the adapted weak topology

-However, we show in the next Lemma that the addition of measures with respect to the weak adapted topology could still be somehow considered continuous if one of the limits has mass significantly smaller than the other.
+does not vanish. \end{example} However, we show in the next lemma that the addition of measures with respect to the adapted weak topology can still be considered to be continuous in a certain sense if one of the limits has mass significantly smaller than the other.